salesforce/pomgen/README.md

 # Default value: config/pom_template.xml
 pom_template_path=

 # The list of all maven install json files with pinned dependencies, comma-separated.
-All dependencies that pomgen encounters in BUILD files must be backed by
+# All dependencies that pomgen encounters in BUILD files must exist in one of the files
-# a *_install.json file listed here.
+# listed here.
 # Default value: maven_install.json
 # Example value: tools/maven_install/*.json,another/path/to/mvn_install.json,
 maven_install_paths=